Chiral higher-spin symmetry of the celestial twistor sphere: Review

-Although working with $(\lambda,\hat\lambda)$ and $(w,\hat w)$ variables is sufficient to construct theories as well as their observables on twistor space, introducing a twistor correspondence between $\PT$ and the complexified Minkowski spacetime $\cM$ allows one to identify twistor cohomology classes on twistor space with massless fields in spacetime \cite{Eastwood1979,Eastwood:1981jy,Mason:2007ct,Bullimore:2011ni,Bittleston:2020hfv}, thereby making twistor theory a viable physical framework.
-The twistor correspondence is expressed via the incidence relations \cite{kodaira1962theorem,kodaira1963stability,Penrose:1967wn}:
+Although working with $(\lambda,\hat\lambda)$ and $(w,\hat w)$ variables is sufficient to construct theories as well as their observables on twistor space, introducing a twistor correspondence between $\PT$ and the complexified Minkowski spacetime $\cM$ allows one to identify twistor cohomology classes with massless fields in spacetime \cite{Eastwood1979,Eastwood:1981jy,Mason:2007ct,Bullimore:2011ni,Bittleston:2020hfv}, thereby making twistor theory a viable physical framework.
+The twistor correspondence is expressed via the so-called incidence relations \cite{kodaira1962theorem,kodaira1963stability,Penrose:1967wn}:

-where $\sigma_{a}^{\alpha\dot\alpha}$ are the Pauli matrices.
-(The explicit choice of representations for $\sigma_a^{\alpha\dot\alpha}$ will not be important in what follows.)
-As a consequence, all polynomials functions on twistor space can be referred to as elements of sheaves of local holomorphic functions $\cO(n)$ with weight $n\in \Z$, where
+where $\sigma_{a}^{\alpha\dot\alpha}$ are quaternions.
+Upon imposing these relations, all regular functions on twistor space can be referred to as elements of sheaves of local holomorphic functions $\cO(n)$ with weight $n\in \Z$.
+In studying twistor cohomology, cf. \cite{Eastwood1979,Eastwood:1981jy}, one finds that